safaais/Titanic-Survival-Predictor/README.md

 •	The training/prediction time is also recorded.
 •	Random Forest Classifier:
 •	The same process is repeated for a Random Forest Classifier model.
-8. Output:
-•	The code prints the performance metrics for both models, along with their training/prediction times.
-Overall, this code demonstrates a common machine learning workflow, including data preprocessing, feature engineering, model selection, training, and evaluation.
-It provides a basic example of how to use Python libraries like pandas and scikit-learn to build and evaluate machine learning models.